-Drake's "I’m Upset" Video Is The 'Degrassi' Reunion You've Been Waiting For
+Drake's New Video Is The 'Degrassi' Reunion We All Deserve

 If you've been dying to see the original Degrassi cast reunite, you're going to love Drake's latest music video.
 On Wednesday night, Drake released the video for "I'm Upset," and it's starring almost every single one of his former costars, including Degrassi Community School itself.
 Basically, this video is like what would happen if Jimmy had become a famous rapper (and also probably never gotten shot) and went to his high school reunion, and it's every bit as perfect as you'd hope it would be.